libratbag/libratbag/DBusInterface.md

 - Methods:
   - GetProfileByIndex(uint) -> returns the object path for the given index
   - Commit() -> commit the changes to the device
+  - GetSvg(string) -> returns the full path to the SVG for the given theme or an empty string if none is available.
+The theme must be one of org.freedesktop.ratbag1.Manager.Themes.
+The theme 'default' is guaranteed to be available. ratbagd may return the path to a file that doesn't exist.
+This is the case if the device has SVGs available but not for the given theme.

 The **org.freedesktop.ratbag1.Profile** interface provides:
 - Properties: